-How to deep clean your bedroom like a pro
+How to deep clean your bedroom like a professional

 2. Wash walls and windows

-Dusting isn't just for side tables and dressers.
+Dust isn't just for side tables and dressers.
 It can also coat walls, ceiling fan blades, crown molding and window sills.

-- Use a new cotton mop to reach high and dust walls and corners, or use the extension on the vacuum to suck up those cobwebs that are up high.
+- Use a new cotton mop to dust walls and corners, or use the extension on the vacuum to suck up cobwebs from the top corners.

 - Vacuum your heating and air conditioning vents to clear them of dust.